Cost & Consequences

 Notes

-1 The quote is from a 2015 article in The Washington Post [part of a serialisation of Craig Tmberg's book: 'The Threatened Net: How the Internet Became a Perilous Place'].
+[part of a serialisation of Craig Tmberg's book: 'The Threatened Net: How the Internet Became a Perilous Place'].
 Vinton Cerf is credited (with Bob Kahn) with inventing the Internet communication protocols we use today and the system referred to as the Internet.

 3 Please note, the examples quoted are only intended as illustrative of the kind of things that is happening; no attempt has been made to provide a balanced overview of the impact in each of the different categories of disbenefit.